Kenya at a Glance

 There are various classes for such permits, depending on your reason for coming to Kenya, as well as special passes for short-term assignees and international students.
-Unfortunately, we cannot describe all the requirements in detail, but we will briefly outline the most common options below.
+As it would not be possible to describe all the requirements in detail, we will briefly outline the most common options below.

 - Class I (formerly class E) is a permit for foreign missionaries wanting to work in Kenya.

 - Independently wealthy foreigners wishing to settle in Kenya need a class K permit.
 They have to submit proof of sufficient income.